-On April 6, 2016, you contacted NYSOH's Account Review Unit and requested an appeal of that eligibility determination as it related to the amount of financial assistance you were granted.
+On June 9, 2016, you contacted NYSOH's Account Review Unit and requested an appeal of that eligibility determination in regards to the level of financial assistance you were found eligible to receive.

-On October 12, 2016, you had a telephone hearing with a Hearing Officer from NYSOH's Appeals Unit.
-The record was developed during the hearing and closed at the end of the hearing.
+On December 19, 2016, you had a telephone hearing with a Hearing Officer from NYSOH's Appeals Unit.
+The record was developed during the hearing and kept open 15 days for you to provide income documentation for the month of June, 2016.
+At the close of the record on January 3, 2017, the NYSOH Appeals Unit did not receive any documentation and as a result will not be considered for purposes of this appeal.